 Horse barns have long been popular with a monitor building, with the center section used as an aisle way with a loft space above for storing hay.
 With stairs to access the upper story, the middle section of a monitor building truly ends up as being a “bonus room”.
 Stalls can be built onto the poles along either side of the middle section, with 10’, 12’ or even 14’ spacing depending on stall size requirements.
 Your horse pole barn stalls have a solid foundation, built onto the original framework of the barn design.
 Stalls can be finished off with tongue and groove stall kits, beautiful wood with long lasting aluminum hardware.

 We can also help you with all your pole barns acessories and stall kits!

-Once primarily used for horse pole barns, monitor barn designs have found their ultimate calling as garages, houses and general storage.
+Once primarily used for horse pole barns, monitor buildings have found their ultimate calling as garages, houses and general storage.
 RV owners can really appreciate the monitor barn design, with the center section often left open for those taller campers.
-Side "wings" on the monitor house a boat, car or pickup, along with a workshop or just general storage.
+Side “wings” on the monitor house a boat, car or pickup, along with a workshop or just general storage.
 Expensive RV’s are protected from sun, wind, rain and snow, while staying clean and well preserved, stocked and ready for the next trip on the road.
 You can’t help but love a barn design which is not only functional but attractive and even classy!
 The bottom line is your monitor barn design is guaranteed to return your hard earned dollars investment while providing a lifetime of sensational service.